Hi everyone !

 I’m part of the team behind the reaDIYmate project and I’d like to introduce the board I’ve been working on, both on the hardware and software sides.

-The hardware The reaDIYmate board is based on the Arduino Mega but it has many additional onboard components including a WiFly Wi-Fi module, a microSD card and a MP3 decoder.
+The reaDIYmate board is based on the Arduino Mega but it has many additional onboard components including a WiFly Wi-Fi module, a microSD card and a MP3 decoder.
 Below is a picture of our latest prototype!

 As you can see, the headers on the board are mechanically compatible with the Arduino shield footprint.
 Furthermore, the four solderless connectors make it dead-simple to plug sensors – they are compatible with the Grove Series from SeeedStudio.